Become a Petaluma VIP with these exclusive deals! Skip to content Visit Petaluma Logo

 8 Family-friendly Halloween Activities in Petaluma

 One of the best times to visit Petaluma is in October, when the weather is still warm, the pumpkins are ripe, the trees are gold and red, and the town is abuzz with spooky family fun.
-Where else can you get lost for hours in a corn maze, trick or treat from a paddle board, or enjoy a Hogwarts feast?
+Where else can you get lost for hours in a corn maze, trick or treat from a paddle board, or walk through the cemetery with 1800s characters seemingly come back to life?
 Read on to learn more about the many family-friendly Halloween activities in Petaluma.

 1. Petaluma Pumpkin Patch & Amazing Corn Maze